This article will focus on writing SQL queries against the database reference table with a fairly simple structure to understand and implement.

 The above is the screenshot from SQL Server Management Studio.
 However, the view is exactly the same if you view the database in Database Explorer of dbForge Studio for SQL Server.

-You must ensure that you are running queries against the correct database – the sample database.
+An important tip about selecting the desired database: You must ensure that you are running queries against the correct database – the sample database.
 Hence, select it from the list of available databases or run the following script:

--- Select the sample SQL database to query it USE BookSimple2
+-- Select the sample SQL database to query it

 Important!
-The use of a script to select the database is not applicable if you work with a cloud version of SQL database known as Azure SQL Database.
+The use of a script to select the database is not applicable if you work with a cloud version of the SQL database known as Azure SQL Database.

 To query the database tables, we only have to in mind the SELECT statement in the following form: